Connect for Health Social Prescribing

 Connect for Health: Hospital to Home

 If you’re in hospital and there’s something delaying or preventing you from being discharged, we can help.
-Our Hospital Community Connectors can identify relevant health and wellbeing services in Suffolk and make referrals after you’ve been discharged.
+Our Hospital Community Connectors can identify relevant health and wellbeing services in Suffolk and provide support after you’ve been discharged.
+This may include:

 Connect for Health Respiratory